sbefort/science37/README.md

 You should see a message like `You can now view science37-frontend in the browser.`

+Open http://localhost:3000/ to view the app.

 ## Test Cases

-You may run all of the test cases with `npm test`.
-The tests are a work in progress.
+You can run a sample of test cases from the `frontend` directory with `npm test`.
+More tests will be developed before a panel interview demo.

 Thank you for viewing.